alter-ego/androidbound/README.md

 ## COMPATIBILITY

-This library was tested with the version 23.2.1 of the support libary.
+This library was tested with the version 25.1.0 of the support library.
 It hasn't been tested with the design support library.
-Also, there's no support for the RecyclerView.

 ## ROADMAP